Halomate/Azure-SOC-Threat-Remediation/README.md

 ---

-# Step 4 – Incident Response & Investigation
+# ⚠️ Step 4 – Incident Response

 After identifying malicious IP addresses, remediation actions were taken by first assigning the incident and investigating.